FieldDB/migmaq-lessons/README.md

 migmaqLessons
 =============
-load xml with xsl using Bootstrap css
+xsl stylesheet to load xml files in a browser.
+It allows to use Twitter Bootstrap css.